 Maintenance Costs Are Rising

 As the house gets older, it will likely cost more to maintain it.
 As you see your profits diminish and your repair bills grow, you need to ask yourself if this pattern will continue.
 Having to fix one thing after another can be extremely costly and frustrating.
-Not only can the maintenance get expensive, but the time and stress caused can be overwhelming for Detroit investment property owners.
+Not only can the maintenance get expensive, but the time and stress caused can be overwhelming for Southeast Michigan investment property owners.
 Your investment should be a sense of pride and generate income for you and your family.
 Property in any other state may be more trouble than its worth and a great candidate for a resell.